kgeidel/msds434-dispatch-predictions/README.md

 docker compose up -d
 ```

-To view the prometheus metrics visit the EC2's ip address at port `9090`.
+To view the Prometheus metrics visit the EC2's IP address at port `9090`.
 In order to have Django generate the metrics install the django-prometheus package `pip install django-prometheus`.
 You must register the package in Django settings and install the middleware at the beginning and end of any other middleware in use.

 ```python
 # In settings.py....